This work was commissioned for the Green Valley (AZ) Concert Band and

 “The story about the horse whinny goes back to my student days in Boston.
 I knew a trumpet player there who was very skillful in producing unothodox, as well as orthodox, sounds on his instrument.
 The most striking of these was a horse whinny, which he made by pressing the three trumpet valves halfway down and then giving a sudden blast through he mouthpiece while shaking the trumpet rapidly.
 I was especially impressed by this because I was studying orchestration at the time, and this sort of thing wasn’t in the textbooks.
 I then forgot all about it until years later, when I was scoring the final measures of Sleigh Ride.”

 Giancarlo Aquilanti was born in 1959 in Jesi, a small town in central Italy.
 He studied at the Conservatory of Music in Pesaro, Italy, where he received diplomas in Trumpet Performance, Choral Music, and Composition.
 In 1985, he moved to the United States, earning a Master’s Degree in Composition cum laude in 1988 from California State University at Hayward.
 Aquilanti continued his studies at Stanford University where he was awarded a Doctoral degree in Composition in 1996.
 At Stanford, he began his teaching career in music theory, composition, and conducting.
 In 2004, he was honored with the Walter J. Gores Award for Excellence in Teaching for teaching musical concepts in ways that demystified their complexities and for a broad repertoire of teaching methods.
 He has written works for orchestras, chamber and choral groups, and wind ensembles.
-Serving as Music Director of the Stanford Wind Ensemble since 1997, Aquilanti was also named the Musical Director of the Leland Stanford Junior University Marching Band (LSJUMB) in 2002.
+Aquilanti has been Music Director of the Stanford Wind Ensemble since 1997 and served as the Musical Director of the Leland Stanford Junior University Marching Band (LSJUMB) from 2002 to 2016.

 Divertimento per Banda